ecosystem-genomics/ecosystem-genomics.github.io/index.md

 ---
 layout: home
 header:
-  title: BRIDGES
+  title: Welcome to BRIDGES
-  text: >
+  text: >+
-    Building Resources for InterDisciplinary training in Genomic and Ecosystem Sciences (BRIDGES); an NSF Training Grant
+     An NSF-funded training program to support outstanding, diverse students in pursuing graduate degrees (MS, PhD) in ecosystem genomics.
+We offer fellowships for students to pursue their research in a program enriched by professional training, internships, a certificate and a minor, and mentorship opportunities.
   action: # action button is optional
-    label: Find Out More
+    label: Learn More
     url: '#about'